The Fango trail links

 below the exit from Achtung Baby.
 From the Angel Gate trailhead on the

-Alpine-Highland-Draper border, it's 0.4 miles on Hog Hollow
+border where Alpine, Highland, and Draper touch, it's 0.4 miles on Hog Hollow

 to reach Fango.